alianjum0/notes/docker_kubernetes.md

 Secret:
 use to store secret data
 stored in base 64 encoded
-use it as enviroment variable of properties file
+use it as environment variable of properties file
 ### Data Storage
-Volumes: persistant storage
+Volumes: persistent storage
-storage on local machine or remote or outside of k8s cluster if data Pod is restarted it the data is taken from volumes K8s cluster is seperate from storage k8s doesn't manage storage
+storage on local machine or remote or outside of k8s cluster if data Pod is restarted it the data is taken from volumes K8s cluster is separate from storage k8s doesn't manage storage
 ### Blueprint: Deployment Stateful set
 Replicate everything on multiple server